-ImmunoGen develops pharmaceuticals, primarily for the treatment of cancer.
+ImmunoGen, Inc. ("ImmunoGen" or "the Company") develops pharmaceuticals, primarily for the treatment of cancer.
 The Company's products are "immunoconjugates," each comprising a potent effector molecule -- a proprietary toxin or drug -- coupled to a monoclonal antibody for delivery to and destruction of targeted cells.
 Through its subsidiary, Apoptosis Technology, Inc. ("ATI"), established in 1993, the Company is developing additional technology platforms, based on the regulation of cell proliferation and programmed cell death, or apoptosis, with which to identify therapeutic product candidates for the treatment of cancer and viral diseases.